-You probably already know this, but for those that aren’t familiar with KitchenAid mixers, tilt-head bowls attach to the mixer base and cannot be used on bowl-lift models.
+You probably already know this, but for those who aren’t familiar with KitchenAid mixers, tilt-head bowls attach to the mixer base and cannot be used on bowl-lift models.
 If you want to find out more about the differences between the tilt-head and bowl-lift KitchenAid mixers, click here.

 The standard home (Classic and Artisan series) tilt-head stand mixer has more than 20 bowls ranging from 3 to 5 quarts.
 KitchenAid makes these with stainless steel, ceramic and glass.